Testing JavaScript Event Listeners with Jest

 };

-Let’s write the test case for the above function using jest.
+Now, let’s write a test case for the above function using Jest.

 import eventModule from "./event";